COVID-19: MACH Response

 MACH COVID-19 Activities

-Current recommendations are found below with information updated after each Committee meeting:
+Current Committee-endorsed trials are found below with information updated after each Committee meeting:

-Factors favouring an assessment as a highest priority trial may include:
+Factors favouring an endorsement for a trial may include:

 Funding from the NHMRC/MRFF